 TRANSACTION PROCEDURES

-[Doug to revert]

 7.1 Long Term Commodity Transactions .

 Should Energy Manager determine in its sole discretion that Owner has sufficient creditworthiness (or has posted satisfactory security), Energy Manager shall present potential Long Term Commodity Transaction to the Owner for review, endorsement and recommendation to Owner.
 Upon receipt of Owner’s approval of a Long Term Commodity Transaction, Energy Manager and Owner shall be deemed to have agreed to the Long Term Commodity Transaction in accordance with the applicable Implementation Agreement, and Energy Manager shall promptly deliver to Owner a confirmation for such Long Term Commodity Transaction under the applicable Implementation Agreement.
 Upon Owner’s receipt of such confirmation from Energy Manager, Owner shall promptly execute and return such confirmation to Energy Manager.